rmcgranaghan/Helio-KNOW/data-models/README-data-models.md

 Definitions and implementations of standardized data models and ontologies for Heliophysics.
 This should include the standardized models themselves, if not hosted elsewhere, alongside governance guidelines.

+### 'hk' models
+These refer to data models that directly build the Heliophysics KNOWledge Network (Helio-KNOW).

 ### heliodata_region_taxonomy
 a region-based taxonomy covering Heliophysics that was developed in collaboration between knowledge engineers and Heliophysicists, is used by the helio.data website, and (future) to be integrated into the unified astronomy thesaurus. v3.0 is a sort of transition model that goes beyond what was used for helio.data and moves toward broader utility (such as UAT).
 It was renamed to 'hk' to refer to this updated version as a piece of the 'helio-know' semantic artifacts.